Skip to content

 Pros and Cons of Potting/Encapsulation

-Designers often choose PCBA encapsulation for products in heavy-duty environments, as it offers excellent protection against many damaging agents.
+Designers often choose PCBA encapsulation for products in heavy-duty environments, as it protects against many damaging agents.

-Some of the benefits to PCBA potting include:
+Some of the benefits of PCBA potting include the following:

 • Offers better performance for high-speed and high-volume work in industrial environments.